Empire Theatre (42nd Street)

 The Empire Theatre (originally the Eltinge Theatre) is a former Broadway theater at 234 West 42nd Street in the Theater District of Midtown Manhattan in New York City, New York, U.S. Opened in 1912, the theater was designed by Thomas W. Lamb for the Hungarian-born impresario A. H. Woods.
 It was originally named for female impersonator Julian Eltinge, a performer with whom Woods was associated.
-In 1998, the building was relocated 168 ft west of its original location to serve as the entrance to the AMC Empire 25, a multiplex operated by AMC Theatres, which opened in April 2000.
+In 1998, the building was relocated 168 ft west of its original location to serve as the entrance to the AMC Empire 25, a multiplex operated by AMC Theatres, which opened on April 21, 2000.

+This AMC theater has the most screens ever in the United States of America.

 The facade of the Empire Theatre is made of terracotta and is square in shape, with relatively little ornamentation compared to other theaters of the time.
 The center of the facade contains a three-story arch, which was intended to resemble a Roman triumphal arch; a fourth story was used for offices.
 The theater had about 900 seats in its auditorium, spread across three levels.
 It was decorated with ancient Egyptian and Greek details, as well as a sounding board depicting three dancing women.
 Most of the original detail was restored when the theater building was repurposed in 1998.
 The former auditorium serves as a lobby and lounge for the AMC Empire 25.

 Woods leased the site in August 1911, and the Eltinge Theatre opened on September 11, 1912, with the play Within the Law.
 In its early years, the Eltinge was known as a "lucky house", with many long-running plays.
 The theater was less successful during the 1920s and was leased to various theatrical personalities.
 During the Depression, when legitimate productions were scarce, the Eltinge was leased for burlesque by Max Rudnick from 1931 until 1942.
 Bud Abbott and Lou Costello, then burlesque comedians, first performed together at the Eltinge early in 1935.
 After its tenure as a burlesque house, the Eltinge became the Laff-Movie movie theater operated by the Brandt family and leased to J.J.
 Mage.
 The Brandts renamed the theater the Empire in 1954 and continued to present movies there until the late 20th century.
 The city and state governments of New York acquired the theater as part of the 42nd Street Redevelopment Project in 1990.
 Forest City Ratner developed an entertainment and retail complex on the site in the 1990s, relocating and renovating the Empire.